aayushhOP/student-api/README.md

-A rest API for maintaining the student records , functionality tested on postman
+A rest API for maintaining the student records , functionality tested on postman.